0xmashrafee/ReadyQueue-OS/README.md

 python main.py
 ```

 That is it.
-The ReadyQueue window will open maximized with 4 sample processes already loaded so you can test it immediately.
+The ReadyQueue window will open maximized with 4 sample processes already loaded, so you can test it immediately.

 ---